Profile: Crewe Alexandra manager David Artell

 “He is a leader and the other players look up to him and respect him,” said Davis after handing Artell the captain's armband.
 “I know that, in him, I have someone on the pitch who has great experience and thinks like me.
 You can have a captain who is quiet but leads by example or a talker who helps organise things on the pitch.
 Dave is both.”

-Though his time at Crewe ended sourly – Artell was released just weeks after lifting the play-off trophy at in 2012 – his admiration for the club never waned.
+Though his time at Crewe ended sourly – Artell was released just weeks after lifting the play-off trophy at Wembley in 2012 – his admiration for the club never waned.

-So, after stints at Port and Wrexham and seven caps for Gibraltar at the age of 34, Artell returned to Gresty Road in 2014 as academy manager under Davis.
+So, after stints at and Wrexham and seven caps for Gibraltar at the age of 34, Artell returned to Gresty Road in 2014 as academy manager under Davis.

 “It is the best club I ever played for,” said Artell, who spent the week after his appointment preparing to face Poland's Robert Lewandowski for Gibraltar, while still playing part-time football for the likes of Bala Town and Droylsden.
 “The ethos, the philosophy, it was a perfect place to start my coaching career.”